aslamhus/RectanglePacker/README.md

 Play with different screen areas, numbers of tiles, gutter size, tile aspect ratio and more.

-_**Note on Gutter: the gutter may appear off by a pixel or two occasionally because the browser will round pixel values.**_
+### Note on gutter accuracy \ Pixel rounding

+Occasionally, in the testing application the gutter may appear off by a pixel or two.
+This is because the browser rounds pixel values.
+If the gutter is small and each tile width is rounded up, the gutter at the end of the row will appear truncated.
+This appears like an error, but on examination of the tile positions' real values (which are not rounded), you will find the gutter values are correct.
+At a later date, I will probably need to account for this pixel rounding issue in the JavaScript implementation of the algorithm. \*\*\_

 ## License